Ashlesha-17/Billing-and-sales-management-syastem/README.md

 ## How to Run
 1. Import the project into **IntelliJ IDEA** or any Java IDE.
 2. Set up a **MySQL database** and configure the connection in `DBConnection.java`.
-3. Run `Main.java` to start the application.
+3. Run `Home.java` to start the application.

 ## Future Improvements
 - User authentication and admin roles